-Ms Annette King BEc - Actuarial, FAICD, FIAA - appointed 1 January 2022
+Ms Annette King BEc - Actuarial, FAICD, FIAA

 Non-executive Director.
-Annette has extensive experience leading significant financial institutions and developing businesses with a focus on sustainable growth through technology.
-She has over 18 years' experience in directorship appointments, and 10 years in CEO or general manager roles in Australia, New Zealand and Asia.
+She has extensive experience leading significant financial institutions and developing businesses with a focus on sustainable growth through technology.
+She has over 20 years' experience in directorship appointments, and 10 years in CEO or general manager roles in Australia, New Zealand and Asia.
 Annette has served large multi-national companies including Swiss Re, AXA, Manulife and Mercer and MLC Super, and fintech companies (AFG, FNZ, Galileo Platforms).
 She has a focus on client experience, culture and innovation.
 She is a qualified actuary, a Fellow of the Australian Institute of Company Directors and a member of Chief Executive Women (CEW).
-She was President of the Life Insurance Association for Singapore during a significant review of regulations (FAIR), has been a council member for the Singapore Actuarial Society, member of the Hong Kong Advisory Committee of AICD and is now President and Chair at the Actuaries Institute in Australia.
-She currently serves on the boards of Australian Finance Group (AFG), Swiss Re, Galileo Platforms and Actuaries Institute.
+She was President and Chair of the Actuaries Institute in Australia, President of the Life Insurance Association for Singapore, member of the Hong Kong Advisory Committee of AICD.
+She currently serves on the boards of Australian Finance Group (AFG), Swiss Re, HCF.